-- Credit Risk: Counterparty and liquidity risk on own financial resources Policy is that wherever possible, cash balances and debtors should be subject to low credit risk.
-In relation to indemnified securities lending activity, the choice of counterparties, collateral policy and monitoring infrastructure should be designed to make the risk of loss remote - FX risk on foreign currency cash and debtors balances (NOTE- the Firm does not take other forms of market risk on its asset base since it has no investments of its own) nor trades on its own account
+Credit Risk: Counterparty and liquidity risk on own financial resources Policy is that wherever possible, cash balances and debtors should be subject to low credit risk

+FX risk on foreign currency cash and debtors balances (NOTE- the Firm does not take other forms of market risk on its asset base since it has no investments of its own aside from immaterial holdings for seed purposes nor trades on its own account)

-Risk appetite is to maintain surplus foreign currency cash balances below agreed thresholds. - Client concentration
+Risk appetite is to maintain surplus foreign currency cash balances below agreed thresholds.

+Client concentration

-The Firm is prepared to take significant concentration risk on its client base given that much of its revenue is based on services performed for other AXA entities
+The Firm is prepared to take significant concentration risk on its client base although ideally its strategy would result in a further diversification of the base.